 It is not uncommon to run into challenges when restoring a full arch, screw-retained implant prosthetic case.
-However, the use of multi-unit abutments can overcome these challenges.
-With a range of angle correction and are available for virtually all implant platforms, multi-unit abutments provide a passive draw and positive uniform seat for all abutment sites.
+However, the use of multi unit abutments can overcome these challenges.
+With a range of angle corrections that are available for virtually all implant platforms, the results are a passive draw and a positive uniform seat for all abutment sites.

 Indications for the Usage of Multi-Unit Abutments